Blog Summary

 As a career, medicine in Zambia has many available spaces for employment, as Zambia generally has more clients than doctors.
 This speaks to the high demand for medical personnel within the country to much up to the needs of the population.

 The World Health Organization (WHO) says the acceptable ratio for a doctor to a patient is 1:1000; however, Zambia currently stands at a ratio of 1:12000.
-That is over 10 times the recommended doctor to patient ratio, showing the increased demand for universities offering medicine in Zambia.
+That is over 10 times the recommended doctor-to-patient ratio, showing the increased demand for universities offering medicine foundation programs in Zambia.

 Aside from the high demand for the doctors in Zambia, becoming a doctor is considered a noble cause as a nation is only as strong as its health system.
 We have 1 doctor for every 12,000 people, which translates to a loss of life as inevitable because there are insufficient doctors to tend to the patients.